MFA-Informatik-AG/mke/README.md

 ## Mediation Phase Cards

-The Phase Cards provide support for the six phases of mediation (Preparation/Introduction, Information and Issue Gathering, Needs and Interests Clarification, Creative Option Search, Assessment/Action, and Agreement/Conclusion).
-This over four steps, which I have divided into Initialization, Preparation, Implementation, and Follow-up.
-In addition, on the back of each phase card there are tips & tricks and a panic room with helpful suggestions if something in the mediation phase does not go as desired.
+The Phase Cards provide support for the 6 phases of mediation as well as some tips & tricks and a panic room with helpful suggestions if something in the mediation phase does not go as desired.

 | Phase | Content |
 | - | - |